vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 - Make sure that you have met all of the requirements listed [Prepare to Deploy Management Clusters to Amazon EC2](../latest/prepare-deployment).

-- You have met the following installer prerequisites:
+- Make sure you have met the following installer prerequisites:

    - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
    - A DHCP server is available.